newsdev/driveshaft/index.md

 <h2 id="goals">Goals</h2>

-Driveshaft was built to accomodate the following needs:

 * Publishing should be a one-step process
-* In addition to each Drive file's version history, all published JSON versions should be kept and be restorable
+* All published JSON versions should be kept and be restorable
-* Unlimited "destinations" can exist for any file, such as for staging and production environments
+* Every file should be publishable to as many "destinations" as desired: to both staging and production environments, for example
 * Google Drive authentication should be invisible when possible (within a firewall) but explicit when necessary (let users authenticate with their own accounts)
-* Made to deploy on Platform as a Service frameworks like Heroku
 * It should work as a standalone application for users, and expose an API for automated publishing
+* Driveshaft should be deployable on Platform as a Service frameworks like Heroku

 <h2 id="formats">Supported Formats</h2>

-Driveshaft supports multiple ways of converting source data from a file into JSON, and ships with two.
+Driveshaft can convert documents in multiple data formats into JSON.
+It ships with support for two, but you can easily [add more]({{ site.basepath}}/reference#adding-formats).

 ### Spreadsheet